John Cennick: Conversion

 As a youth he delighted in attending dances, playing cards, and going to the theatre.
 But in 1735, while walking hastily along Cheapside, London, he experienced deep convictions of sin.
 These convictions were strengthened by his association with pious companions.
 He was greatly depressed in mind...[b]ut he did not yet possess true Christian peace.
 On the contrary, he went, step by step, down into the dark depths of spiritual despair.

 At the age of 17, he was suddenly oppressed by a heavy spirit, which he endured for two years, until relief came when he happened into a church.
 There he heard the words of Psalm : "(19) Great are the troubles of the righteous, but the Lord delivereth him out of them all!
 (22b) And he that putteth his trust in God shall not be desolate."
 He later said that he heard the voice of Christ speaking to him.

 My heart danced for joy and my dying soul revived.
 I heard the voice of Jesus saying, "I am thy salvation".
 I no more groaned under the weight of sin.
 The fears of hell were taken away ...
 Christ loved me and died for me, I rejoiced in God my Saviour.

 Cennick worked for a time as surveyor in Reading.
-He began reading the writings of George Whitfield, and through a friend at Oxford he met Whitefield, John Wesley, and Charles Wesley.
+He began reading the writings of George Whitefield, and through a friend at Oxford he met Whitefield, John Wesley, and Charles Wesley.